84% of Malaysians think Australia is a daytime destination.

 From gorgeous beaches and scenic walking trails to captivating museums and infamous attractions, Australia has plenty of excitement and entertainment to fill your days.
 Just make sure you reserve a little energy for exploring the best the country has to offer after the sun goes down.

+With chilly winters and long evenings, Tasmania is the perfect place for fun after the sun goes down.
+The Huon Valley Mid-Winter Festival invites thousands of visitors to wake up the winter with wassailing - a tradition of singing and drinking - and the burning of a wicker man.
 Even Hobart in Tasmania has its after-hours fun in June when the Dark MOFO festival comes around.
 This dark and delicious winter arts festival transforms the city into a wonderfully subversive experience.
 The celebration features industrial public art, light and sound shows, offbeat theatre productions, music, a winter feast, and a nude winter solstice swim in the ice cold Derwent River.
-Creative takes on the dark theme have included gala costume balls at a funeral home and the public burning of 10,000 fears written on paper by festival goers.
-Be sure to take advantage of the late openings of the lauded local museum, MONA, that the festival runs in conjunction with.

 See the reef at night